 Morning sunlight hyper-tints Loop Ridge.

 The opportunities for enjoying good views were limited on the way up.
-From left to right: Mount Ptolemy, The North Ridge of Ptolemy, Island Ridge, Tent Mountain, Mount Taylor, and Loop Ridge.
+From left to right: Mount Ptolemy, The Northwest Ridge of Ptolemy, Island Ridge, Tent Mountain, Mount Taylor, and Loop Ridge.
 Summit Lake is in the foreground centre.

 Almost on the crest.